cinghie/wordpress-starter-pack/wp-content/plugins/wp-optimize/readme.txt

 8. Real world tests show the cache feature alone can make your site faster than any other caching plugin
 9. Features comparison

 == Changelog ==

+= 3.1.7 - 12/Feb/2021 =

+* FEATURE: Premium - Preload key requests (Preload fonts and other assets)
+* FIX: Detecting Brotli compression issue
+* FIX: Cache - PHP Warning in URLs to exclude from caching
+* FIX: Premium - Unused images - Unused Images Tool not recognising Greek characters
+* FIX: Button for disabling Gzip doesn't showing
+* TWEAK: Database optimization - Prevent fatal error due files missing
+* TWEAK: Skip minify when SCRIPT_DEBUG is set to true
+* TWEAK: Fixed Font-awesome settings
+* TWEAK: Add support for different spellings of "Font-awesome"
+* TWEAK: Update the feature comparison table
+* TWEAK: Added the option to not show the warning before deleting a table
+* TWEAK: Wipe all options upon plugin de-installation
+* TWEAK: Premium - Lazy-load - Lazy load support for background images
+* TWEAK: Minify - Add file size in the minify cache summary
+* TWEAK: Detect conflicting plugins for GZIP issue
+* TWEAK: Database optimization - Include all tables if database prefix is not set on WP install
+* TWEAK: Premium - Unused images - added "X of X images loaded" for unused trash images
+* TWEAK: Don't allow to remove actionscheduler_* tables
+* TWEAK: Premium - Unused images - Show a progression screen when doing any action with unused images
+* TWEAK: Cache - Enable cache for the old default permalink structure `domain.com/index.php/a-post-name` by creating a folder without the extention
+* TWEAK: Show previous action as message on Trackbacks or Comments enable or disable.
+* TWEAK: Prevent deprecation notice on PHP 8.0
+* TWEAK: Update notices

+= 3.1.6 - 17/Dec/2020 =

+* FIX: Fix wrong class name

+= 3.1.5 - 17/Dec/2020 =

+* FEATURE: Introduction of Power tweaks (premium feature)
+* FEATURE: Power tweak - replace WooCommerce "Get total spent" query by a faster one
+* FIX: CloudFlare not detected on gzip and browser caching tabs
+* FIX: Cloudflare caching issue
+* FIX: Premium - Unused images - Download CSV warning
+* FIX: PHP 8 compatibility issue WP_Optimize_Browser_Cache->prepare_interval()
+* TWEAK: Upgrade jQuery code to deal with deprecations with the latest bundled version
+* TWEAK: Fix wrong usage of wp_localize_script to prevent warnings in PHP 8
+* TWEAK: Premium - Unused images - Update the data when moving images to the trash / deleting instead of doing a hard refresh
+* TWEAK: Change how default exclusions are handled
+* TWEAK: Now that PHP 8.0 has been released, bump minimum PHP version requirement from PHP 5.4 to 5.6.
+* TWEAK: Delete WP-O's .htaccess rules at deactivation
+* TWEAK: Premium - Unused images - Separate unused images and unused image sizes processes
+* TWEAK: Update jQuery document ready style to the one not deprecated in jQuery 3.0
+* TWEAK: Minify CSS - Possibility to toggle the google fonts `display=swap` parameter from the UI.
+* TWEAK: Fix small UI issues
+* TWEAK: Clean up all cron events when deactivating the plugin
+* TWEAK: Premium - Possibility to set permissions for purging page cache and minify files.
+* TWEAK: Bypass minify when editing a post using the Brizy editor
+* TWEAK: Renamed UpdraftCentral's command classes filter
+* TWEAK: Bump WP version requirement to 4.4+, and PHP version requirement to 5.4+
+* TWEAK: Purge caches when updating a plugin / theme (also when updating using a ZIP archive)
+* TWEAK: Improve the admin bar "cache" menu
+* TWEAK: Show information about Cloudflare support
+* TWEAK: Database optimization - Resume optimizing when a timeout occurs
+* TWEAK: Remove redundant code
+* TWEAK: Cache feature - Do not cache pages with fatal errors
+* TWEAK: Cache feature - Do not cache RSS feeds
+* TWEAK: Page cacheing - Prevent adding the "comment cookie" when ordering on WooCommerce

 = 3.1.4 - 15/Sep/2020 =